 This Court in State of Punjab v.
 Hari Singh, (1974) 4 SCC 552 observed as follows:

-“As human testimony, resulting from widely different powers of observation and description, is necessarily faulty and even truthful witnesses not infrequently exaggerate or imagine or tell half truths, the Courts must try to extract and separate the hard core of truth from the whole evidence.
-This is what is meant by the proverbial saying that Courts must separate ‘the chaff from the grain’.
-If, after considering the whole mass of evidence, a residue of acceptable truth is established by the prosecution beyond any reasonable doubt the Courts are bound to give effect to the result flowing from it and not throw it overboard on purely hypothetical and conjectural grounds.”
+“As human testimony, resulting from widely different powers of observation and description, is necessarily faulty and even truthful witnesses not infrequently exaggerate or imagine or tell half truths, Courts must try to extract and separate the hard core of truth from the whole evidence.
+This is what is meant by the proverbial saying, Courts must separate ‘the chaff from the grain’.
+If, after considering the whole mass of evidence, a residue of acceptable truth is established beyond any reasonable doubt, Courts are bound to give effect to the result flowing from it and not throw it overboard on purely hypothetical and conjectural grounds.”

 Thus, it cannot be doubted, it is duty of Court to separate chaff from grain.
 Moreover, minor variations in evidence will not affect root of matter, inasmuch as such minor variations need not be given major importance, inasmuch as they would not materially alter evidence/credibility of eye witnesses as a whole.”

 –Hon’ble Justice Mohan M. Shantanagoudar, Menoka Malik v.
 State of West Bengal, [Criminal Appeal No. 1198 OF 2006].